AASHISHAG/archimob-swissgerman-deepspeech-importer/README.md

 ## How to access
 <p> You need to contact <a href='https://github.com/AASHISHAG/deepspeech-swiss-german'>Dr. Samardžić</a> for the access.
 More details can be referred at <a href='https://www.spur.uzh.ch/en/departments/research/textgroup/ArchiMob.html'>The ArchiMob Corpus</a>

+## ArchiMob Corpus
+<p> The ArchiMob corpus represents German linguistic varieties spoken within the territory of Switzerland.
+This corpus is the first electronic resource containing long samples of transcribed text in Swiss German, intended for studying the spatial distribution of morphosyntactic features and for natural language processing. </p>

+This corpus is available under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

+## Pre-processing Steps